Google is currently considered as significant as God among netizens of the world.

 Online privacy has become a concern for many as unauthorized personal data, images, videos, etc., are showing up on Google.

-Due to this reason, we now have the option to deindex a page to remove content online from Google search.
-This article is a guide on how to deindex Google articles.
+Due to this reason, we now have the option to de-index a page to remove content online from Google search.
+This article is a guide on how to de-index Google articles.

 What is the solution?
-Google has come up with a process to deindex Google pages.
+Google has come up with a process to de-index Google pages.

-It definitely does not disappear.
+It does not disappear.
 It merely gets pushed back to what we know as the Dark Web.
 Here, only those who possess the URL can access the webpage.

 <meta name="robots" content="noindex">

 The second way is to check in the Google Search Console.
-You can search for the specific URL in the upper menu and check if it’s showing under indexed pages.
-If the page is indexed, you will get the message, ‘URL is on Google’.
-If the page has been deindexed, it will show ‘URL is not on Google’.
+Search for the URL in the upper menu and verify if it appears under indexed pages.
+If Google has indexed the page, you will receive the message "URL is on Google."
+Conversely, if the page has been de-indexed, the message displayed will be "URL is not on Google."

-The best way to achieve a successful deindex on Google is to hire a professional online reputation management service.
+The best way to achieve a successful de-index on Google is to hire a professional online reputation management service.
 We can help!